Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

 ## Getting started

 Follow the steps below to get this starter kit up and running.
-The starter kit, composed of a React Native frontend and Node.js backend, integrates with Watson Assistant and HERE Location Services.
-It provides developers with a template to quickly get started building a solution.
+The starter kit is composed of a React Native frontend and a Node.js backend.
+The application includes a chat bot powered by Watson Assistant answering questions about flood emergencies and integrates map & location services provided by HERE Technologies.

 ### Prerequisite